jenkinsci/vectorcast-execution-plugin/README.md

 The build summary show the following sections:

 - General Jenkins Information including
-    - Any errors or warnings that occurred during the build will be show beneath the build number and date
+    - Any errors or warnings that occurred during the build will be shown beneath the build number and date
     - Build Artifacts including HTML reports, XML reports, pass/fail counts in text file, complete build log
     - [Test Results](#test-results) section that can expand to show you test results
 - Code Coverage Differences (Only available when using the VectorCAST Code Coverage Plugin)